 UKSOC Funeral Celebrants are trained to write and lead a cremation, burial, natural burial, interment, scattering of ashes and memorial ceremony based on what the bereaved family want.
 It's all about them.

 Constructs and leads completely personalised weddings, commitment and renewal of vows ceremonies based on the choices and requirements of each couple.
 Couples who choose to have a celebrant wedding ceremony from a UKSOC Wedding Celebrant will receive a tailor made ceremony which puts them at the heart of the ceremony.
 No scripts, no templated words, each one is unique.
 UKSOC Wedding Celebrants are trained to write and lead weddings, renewal of vows and commitment ceremonies.
 It's all about them.

 Does the same as a Wedding Celebrant and are involved with many other life ceremonies such as naming, adoption, family blending, divorce, and engagement ceremonies.
 It's all about them.

 Anybody who feels they possess the qualities required of a celebrant can embark upon celebrant training, however, successful completion of the chosen course determines if the candidate has what it takes to be a celebrant.

 What does it take?

 Age, gender, confidence, and life skills do not qualify as attributes.
 Determination, discretion, diplomacy, the ability to learn and to research information, being IT literate, good communication skills, confidence with public speaking and a professional manner are qualifying attributes.

 Where can I train?

 There are several providers of celebrant training in the UK.
 As with celebrancy, research is key.
 Look at what the other providers can offer you before choosing who to go with.
-Our training takes place at our training facility at Sheffield in Salford or from the comfort of your own home via a distance learning option.
+Our training takes place at our training facility in Sheffield or from the comfort of your own home via a distance learning option.
 More information on the various courses and training options.